jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-11-05-emax-tinyhawk-freestyle-toothpick-review-and-setup/index.md

 ![Emax Tinyhawk Freestyle Avon Rush 2.5" prop](emax-tinyhawk-freestyle-toothpick-review-and-setup-6.jpg)

-CMOS camera, with no possibility to _easily_ adjust the angle (although I haven't needed to do so in my tests).
+CMOS camera, with no possibility to _easily_ adjust the angle (although I haven't needed to do that in my tests).
 25mW VTX and a VTX antenna coming up and away from the side, out of the props' reach.

 ![Emax Tinyhawk Freestyle vtx antenna](emax-tinyhawk-freestyle-toothpick-review-and-setup-13.jpg)